enf2025/GhostGui-API/README.md

 ## Color Tool
 ![image](https://github.com/user-attachments/assets/f5f6333b-4baa-4b3e-af5d-41bbe29b658c)

-By left clicking an existing window with this tool, you will replace that window's background with glass panes of the respective color based on the dye selected, which can be cycled through by right clicking.
+By left clicking an existing window with the color tool, you will replace that window's background with glass panes of the respective color of the dye selected, which can be cycled through by right clicking.
 ![image](https://github.com/user-attachments/assets/a4034acd-8414-4722-baf2-d49da13b4719)

 ## Move Tool
 ![image](https://github.com/user-attachments/assets/47e8a837-1e0e-4abf-8591-7e5020978e16)

-By left clicking an existing window with this tool, you will make the selected window face your position.
+By left clicking an existing window with the move tool, you will make the selected window face your position.

 ![image](https://github.com/user-attachments/assets/ed31456f-c162-4c6f-8597-b67f1c05f865)

-By right clicking an existing window with this tool, you will move the selected window to your cursor position.
+By right clicking an existing window with the move tool, you will move the selected window to your cursor position.
 ![image](https://github.com/user-attachments/assets/e4568d4c-e335-4182-8589-44d0e64429c2)

 >[!TIP]